What is gastritis?

 Sometimes, doctors may:

-Look in your stomach with an endoscope Endoscopy "Endo" means inside, and "scope" means look.
-So an endoscope is an instrument doctors use to look inside your body.
+Look in your stomach with an endoscope Endoscopy Endoscope is an instrument doctors use to look inside your body.
 Endoscopes can also be used to do tests and treat diseases.
-Endoscopes are... read more (a flexible viewing tube)
+Endoscopes are tubes that have a light and a small video camera on... read more (a flexible viewing tube)